FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/_index.md

     cft start

-Verify that the default ports used in <span class="code">$CFTDIRRUNTIME/conf/cft-tcp.conf</span> are available:
+Verify that the default ports used in `$CFTDIRRUNTIME/conf/cft-tcp.conf` are available:

 -   1761 (PeSIT Any protocol)
 -   1762 (PeSIT Any protocol with SSL authentication)